Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 ## Section II: Transactions, Fees, and UX

-This elegant parallel architecture enables a distinctive approach to transaction processing that feels fundamentally different from Ethereum's sequential model.
+This parallel architecture enables a distinctive approach to transaction processing that feels fundamentally different from Ethereum's sequential model.
 Every transaction includes a message (account list, instructions, recent blockhash) and the required Ed25519 signatures.
 A base fee of 5,000 lamports per signature is charged.
 Want faster inclusion during network congestion?
 Users can attach a **compute budget** and pay **priority fees** per compute unit—trading cost for latency.
 These compute unit caps serve dual purposes: enforcing fairness and helping the scheduler bound execution time.

 Fee policy has evolved significantly.
 Per **SIMD-0096**, priority fees (per-compute-unit tips) flow 100% to the current leader, while base fees are split 50% burned and 50% to the validator.
 Here's the clever part—**local fee markets** price congestion at the account level.
 Hotspots pay more without degrading the entire network, though in practice fee estimation can be noisy during intense hotspots and continues to evolve.
 Meanwhile, **preflight simulation** combined with rich program logs lets developers and users preview transaction effects before committing to on-chain execution.
 The result?
 Better safety and user experience.

+Memecoins reflect this dynamic in practice.
+They have seen outsized traction on Solana largely because the retail experience is smoother—nicely designed apps, cheap and fast transactions, and straightforward fiat on‑ramps.
+While many early memecoins were on Ethereum, peak congestion often pushed mainnet gas into the tens of dollars per transaction, effectively pricing out small buyers.
+On Solana, negligible fees and quick confirmations make low‑ticket experimentation and rapid trading viable for retail participants.
+This highlights a pragmatic reality: most users don't prioritize theoretical decentralization advantages—they care about accessible opportunities to make money, and Solana currently offers the most frictionless path to speculative trading.

 ## Section III: Consensus, Scheduling, and Networking